Upgrade the universal forwarder for *nix systems

 Back your files up

-Before you perform the upgrade, we strongly recommend that you back up your configuration files.
+Before you perform the upgrade, back up your configuration files.
 For information on backing up configurations, read "Back up configuration information" in the Admin manual.

 Splunk Enterprise does not provide a means of downgrading to a previous version; if you need to revert to an older forwarder release, just reinstall it.